haiiliin/abqpy/docs/source/user/python/use-scripts/object-model.md

 ## Using the object model

-- Object model figures such as {numref}`cmd-int-abstract-nls` provide important information to the Abaqus Scripting Interface programmer.
+- Object model figures such as [](#cmd-int-abstract-nls) provide important information to the Abaqus Scripting Interface programmer.
 - The object model describes the relationships between objects.
 For example, in object-oriented programming terms a geometry object, such as a Cell, Face, Edge, or Vertex object, is said to be owned by the Part object.
 The Part object, in turn, is owned by the Model object.
 This ownership relationship between objects is referred to as the ownership hierarchy of the object model.
 - Ownership implies that if an object is copied, everything owned by that object is also copied.
 Similarly, if an object is deleted, everything owned by the object is deleted.
 This concept is similar to parent-child relationships in Abaqus/CAE.
 If you delete a Part, all the children of the part—such as geometry, datums, and regions—are also deleted.
 - The relationships between objects are described in the `Path` and `Access` descriptions in the command reference.
 For example, the following statement uses the path to a Cell object: